The core degenerate scenario for the type Ia supernova SN 2020eyj: Relevant properties of SN 2020eyj

-Another problem is that only a small fraction of the ejecta interacts with a CSM that is concentrated in a long-live disk.
+Another problem is that only a small fraction of the ejecta interacts with a CSM that is concentrated in a long-lived disk.
 For example, the late spectra of SN 2020eyj lack the O\textsc{i} 7774\AA{} emission line, as in other SNe-CSM.
 If only a small fraction of the ejecta interacts with the CSM, we might expect the rest of the ejecta to have a spectrum as non-interacting SNe Ia.
 It is still possible that the He-rich CSM is in a bipolar structure, e.g., a very thick equatorial outflow with lower-density along the poles.
-But we do not expect the presence of a thin disk.

 There are indirect arguments against the SD scenario with a He-rich donor, the one that \cite{Kooletal2022} prefers.
 One is that such an explosion leaves behind a bright remnant, the He-rich donor.
 No such companion exists in CCSNRs in our Galaxy.
 Another argument is that to have the huge mass transfer rate that \cite{Kooletal2022} consider, $\ga 10^{-3} M_\odot \yr^{-1}$, the orbital separation cannot be much larger than the radius of the donor.
 This in turn implies that a large fraction of the ejecta interacts with the He-rich envelope of the donor and entrain some He-rich gas and accelerates the helium to high velocities.
 Such entrained helium is not observed as there are no helium lines at early times.